Skip to content

 BEP logo

 • HFM PTECH (Pathways in Technology Early College High School) redefines secondary education with a project-based learning curriculum that focuses on skills in specific career clusters.
 HFM PTECH looks and functions like a hybrid between college and the workplace.
 The 6-year sequence emphasizes individualized pathways to completion, workplace experiences, mentorships, in-depth project-based learning and real-world experiences.
 HFM PTECH (formally located on Jansen Ave in Johnstown) Agriculture PTECH (formally located on Monroe Street in St. Johnsville) and Foothills PTECH (formally located within Johnstown High School) have co-located to the former Glebe Street Elementary School in Johnstown.
-HFM PTECH continues to offer all five pathways including Advanced Manufacturing, Agriculture, Business, Computer Science and Health Science/Medical with 20 associate degree options from Fulton-Montgomery Community College and SUNY Cobleskill.
+HFM PTECH continues to offer all five pathways including Advanced Manufacturing, Agriculture, Business, Computer Science and Medical/Health Science with 18 associate degree options from SUNY Fulton-Montgomery Community College and SUNY Cobleskill.

 • Pathway Programs- school districts within HFM BOCES offer incoming freshmen pathways to explore career options and then implement what they learned after they graduate high school and enter the workforce.
 These students will obtain stronger workplace skills and improved behavioral/social tools with the long-term goal of an improved student life outcome.
 School districts include: Amsterdam High School, Canajoharie High School, Mayfield High School and Oppenheim-Ephratah-St. Johnsville High School.